Leighton Library: History

 Archbishop Robert Leighton died in London on 25 June 1684.
 His will, written on 17 February 1683, left a small token to his sister and her son, Saphira and Edward Lightmaker of Broadhurst.
 They jointly became executors to Leighton's will and carried out his wishes to have his books bequeathed to Dunblane Cathedral.
 Edward wrote to the Bishop of Dunblane on 8 July to inform him that the books were ready to be transported by sea and that a sum of £100 had been put aside for the building of a chamber to house the books.

 The library was completed in 1687, with Dr James Fall, the Principal of the University of Glasgow, coming to inspect the building erected in his friend's memory.
 The total cost of the works was £162 2s.
 6d. sterling, which included the payment for more land for the foundations of the building and was paid for by the Lightmakers.

 The Lightmakers also donated a sum of £200 to provide a salary for the librarian and also to go towards the upkeep of the library.
 The oldest book in Leighton's collection was a copy of Herbert's Exquisitio, which is dated 1504.
 Other books of interest include the works Justin Martyr, Walton's Biblia Polyglotta in six volumes and the works of St Augustine.

-There have been donations of books to the library over the year.
+There have been donations of books to the library over the years.
 Shortly after it opened, it received a large donation from James Turner of Dunblane.
 In the early 18th century, another large donation came from Thomas Hislop; these included several 17th-century books.
 Other donors include Dr David Laing and George Paton.